xmatters/xm-labs-step-workplace-post/README.md

 - You'll need that **Access Token** [you just got from creating your bot](#create-a-bot).
 You may consider putting the token in a Com Plan constant and then put the constant in this input instead.
 This makes it a little easier to change later if needed especially if you end up using this in several steps.

-- You can use as much [Workplace Markdown](https://www.facebook.com/help/work/541260132750354) as you like to format your message.
+- You can use as much [Workplace Markdown](https://www.facebook.com/help/work/541260132750354) as you like to format your **Message**.
 You can also put hit return to put a new line in and this will be delivered as a new line to Workplace to help you create useful, easy on the eye posts.

 - You must specify either a **Message** or a **Link**, or both.